Webhooks

 - Respond quickly: Return a 2xx response within 5 seconds.
 Process webhooks asynchronously if needed.

 - Handle duplicates: Webhooks may be delivered more than once.
-Use the event
+Use the delivery ID to deduplicate.

-- Retry handling: Failed webhooks will be retried with exponential backoff for up to 24 hours.
+- Retry handling: Failed webhooks will be retried with exponential backoff (5 attempts over ~30 minutes).